RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/index.md

 | `res_inner_currents` | $A$          | complex array | The currents flowing in each component (dipole) of the load.                                   |
 | `res_inner_powers`   | $V\!A$       | complex array | The powers dissipated by each component (dipole) of the load.                                  |

-Addionally, the following results are available for loads with a neutral:
+Additionally, the following results are available for loads with a neutral:

 | Result Accessor   | Default Unit | Type          | Description                               |
 | ----------------- | ------------ | ------------- | ----------------------------------------- |